sambacha/hardhat-spark/docs/on-boarding/migration.md

 command:

 ```
-ignition migration --moduleName=YourModuleName
+ignition migration --moduleName=YourModuleName --from=truffle
 ```

+If you deployed your project with `hardhat-deploy` you can specify `--from=hardhatDeploy` instead of truffle.

 This command will look under `./build` folder and try to find if you already have deployed some contracts in order to replicate ignition state file based on those contract deployment data.

 ### Deployment file replication

-After you can either manually try to replicate deployment file or try tutorial.
+After you can either manually try to replicate deployment file or try our tutorial.

 ```
 ignition tutorial